alm6k/IR-Final-Project/README.md

 ================

 - E-mail classification system for final Information Retrieval project.
+- Todo list:
+  - Figure out who's doing what
-- First thing, need to figure out how to get the emails downloaded and separated into the right groups
+  - First, need to figure out how to get the emails downloaded and separated into the right groups
+    - Gmail does .mbox format by labels on emails
   - Then, build the classifiers
   - Then, build the evaluators
   - Then, make the presentation
 - As a proof-of-concept design, we will choose the 4 categories corresponding to the types of emails used in the test set:
   - Social
   - Shopping